The Unique Organelles of Animal Cells

 The Golgi Apparatus: The Cell's Packaging Center

 The Golgi apparatus, also known as the Golgi body or Golgi complex, is a membrane-bound organelle composed of a series of flattened, membrane-enclosed sacs called cisternae.
-It functions as the cell's packaging and shipping center, modifying, sorting, and packaging proteins and lipids received from the endoplasmic reticulum for secretion or delivery to other organelles.
-Here's the thing — the Golgi apparatus is particularly abundant in cells specialized for secretion, such as pancreatic cells that produce digestive enzymes.
+Also, it functions as the cell's packaging and shipping center, modifying, sorting, and packaging proteins and lipids received from the endoplasmic reticulum for secretion or delivery to other organelles.
+That's why the Golgi apparatus is particularly abundant in cells specialized for secretion, such as pancreatic cells that produce digestive enzymes.
 Its polarized structure, with a receiving cis face and a releasing trans face, allows for the sequential processing of molecules as they move through the organelle.

 Lysosomes: The Cell's Digestive System